Blog Posts on Tall And True

 "You're right," agreed Jack.

-Yes, there is more than a hint of the sibling rivalry and hero-worship from the Famous Five in my story.
+Yes, Sand Island has more than a hint of the sibling rivalry and hero-worship found in Blyton's Famous Five.
 Jane might sound like Anne, Jack could be Dick, and John may remind Blyton readers of the Five's leader, Julian.
 But it wasn't total plagiarism: there was no cousin George character, or Timmy, the dog (Woof!).
-Though ...
+And ...

 "Don't forget me," butted in Wendy.